gbif/hp-gbif-be/en/services.md

 ### Global Registry of Scientific Collections (GRSciColl)

 The [Global Registry of Scientific Collections](https://scientific-collections.gbif.org), or GRSciColl, is a comprehensive, community-curated repository of information about scientific collections that extends work initially started by the Consortium of the Barcode of Life (CBOL).
+By providing information about physical scientific collections—their content, location, contacts, associated institutions, and collection codes and identifiers—GRSciColl offers a resource for a wide range of uses by experts, researchers and members of broader society.

-> We help you describing and curating the Belgian institutions and collections.
+> We support the curation of the Belgian institutions and collections metadata.

 ### Dedicated Data Portals

+Over the last 20 years, the Platform has develop a variety of Taxonomic websites for different groups:

+- FADA
+- Biofresh
+- TrIAS
+- RiparIAS
+- Afromoths
+- African Mammals
+- Atlas of Lepidoptera
+- IFBL
+  ...

+> We design, database, implement and host these websites.
+The content is always scrutinized by some scientific experts.

 ### Data Use tools

+- GBIF API
+- RGBIF
+- PyGBIF

+> We help you to discover and make use of these tools.

 ### Geographic tools